 Jean Sadao is Koji Geronazzo Ogawa.

-Born in Italy to a Japanese mother and an Italian father, he lives and works in Tokyo, Japan.
+Born in Italy to a Japanese mother and an Italian father, he lives and works between Tokyo and Milan.

 He graduated in Oriental Languages and Civilities in Venice with a thesis degree on Natsuyuki Nakanishi, a 1960s Japanese avant-garde artist.
 During these years he was involved as a technical assistant in many International film productions.